Meet the team

 Level 3 Practitioner

-My name is Caroline, I have been in childcare for 2 1/2 years.
+My name is Caroline, I have been in childcare since 2017.

 I have Level 3 Diploma in Childcare.
-I have a son called Jamie who is 12 years old.
+I have a son called Jamie.
 I enjoy interacting with the children and seeing how they develop through play.

 Would you like to ...